 Captain Universe is a Marvel Comics character, and one of the few truly unique superhero concepts.
-Specifically, Captain Universe was a superhero identity that keeps changing hosts — by itself!
+Specifically, Captain Universe is a superhero identity that keeps changing hosts — by itself!

-To be precise, Captain Universe is actually a semi-sentient cosmic force called The Unipower, whose main purpose was to maintain the barrier between Earth and another universe in place.
-Secondarily, it would grant powers to single individuals temporarily so they could fulfill specific missions.
-Curiously, these missions ranged everywhere from saving the world to rescuing single, normal individuals.
+To be precise, Captain Universe is actually a semi-sentient cosmic force called The Unipower, whose main purpose is to maintain the barrier between Earth and another universe in place.
+Secondarily, it will grant powers to single individuals temporarily so they can fulfill specific missions.
+Curiously, these missions range everywhere from saving the world to rescuing single, normal individuals.

 The concept was introduced in The Micronauts comic book series.
 The first Captain appeared in issue #8 (August, 1979), created by Bill Mantlo and Michael Golden.
 It was established there that the universe the heroes came from, The Microverse, was separated from Earth's by a "space wall" that had to be supported on both sides.
 In the Microverse, it was maintained by the "Enigma Force" that was wielded by Commander Rann, the Micronauts leader; on Earth however, there was no specific wielder for the Enigma Force's counterpart, for some reason.
-Instead the Unipower sustained itself by jumping from one person to another.
-Such a person would gain the powers and costume of Captain Universe, along with knowledge of the mission he or she had to fulfill (but no direct communication with the Unipower); afterward its completion the host would return to normal.
+Instead, the Unipower sustained itself by jumping from one person to another.
+Such a person would gain the powers and costume of Captain Universe, along with knowledge of the mission he or she had to fulfill (but no direct communication with the Unipower); after its completion, the host would return to normal.

-Captain Universe is more a plot device than a character, since it has no regular host and the Unipower itself is rarely seen speaking (this varies by writer, however.)
-It's mostly used to power up heroes when needed, or to give normal people a taste of what it's like to be a superhero even if only for a short while.
+Captain Universe is more a plot device than a character, since it has no regular host and the Unipower itself is rarely seen speaking (this varies by writer, however).
+It's mostly used to power up heroes when needed, or to give normal people a taste of what it's like to be a superhero, even if only for a short while.
 The concept's most famous use probably was in the Story Arc where Spider-Man gained its powers (but not its costume or knowledge of where they came from, due to a freak accident) leading the hero to gain post-Superman level powers during the Acts of Vengeance Crisis Crossover, where supervillains switched enemies, and thus gave Spidey a chance against much more powerful villains than he usually battled.

 The "character" has also starred in at least one miniseries.